hove-io/transit_model/src/documentation/transxchange_read.md

 ## Input data description
 Each file of a TransXChange dataset represents a transit line for a *specific operating period*.
-Several files of the same archive might need to be read in order to consolidate all the trips associated to a NTFS line.
+Several files of the same archive might need to be read in order to consolidate all the trips associated to a transit NTFS line.

-An addtional source is necessary in order to retrieve the information relative to the stops used in the TransXChange feed.
+An additional data source is necessary in order to retrieve the information relative to the stops used in the TransXChange feed.
 The National Public Transport Access Nodes ([NaPTAN](http://naptan.app.dft.gov.uk/DataRequest/Naptan.ashx?format=csv)) database is a UK nationwide system for uniquely identifying all the points of access to public transport in the UK.